joetanx/conjur-ocp/README.md

 ④ The secrets provider container pushes the retrieved secrets to the application container

-⑤ The appliation conainter uses the secrets to access the sensitive resources
+⑤ The application container uses the secrets to access the sensitive resources

 ### 0.2.
 Setup guide overview